teaualune/ostle_flutter/README.md

 this project is just a coding practice to implement the game rule.
 Please purchase the original version to support the creator.

+To understand the game rule, it's good to start from the printable [trial version](http://gamemarket.jp/wp-content/uploads/2017/12/Ostle_free_trial_version_Normal.pdf).

 ![Screenshot](https://c2.staticflickr.com/2/1963/30120869527_d96211615f_c.jpg)

 ## Future Improvements